 Since the site is currently an open site and will require additional information to obtain site closure.
-Sampling conducted at the site identified limited soil and groundwater at the site which exceeds WDNR standards.
+Sampling conducted identified limited soil and groundwater contamination at the site that exceeds WDNR standards.
 Soil was sampled for VOCs, select metals, and PCBs.
-Only metals were identified in the soils at levels exceeding the RCLs.
+Only metals were identified in the soil at levels exceeding the RCLs.
 Groundwater samples were analyzed for VOCs and select metals.
 No VOCs were identified in the groundwater above the NR140 ESs in the samples collected from the GeoprobeTM borings installed during the site investigation or in the monitoring wells installed for the Truax Landfill.
 Several metals have been identified in the groundwater at the property at levels exceeding the ESs.
-As mentioned earlier, groundwater samples analyzed for metals during the REA phase II were unfiltered.
+As mentioned earlier, groundwater samples analyzed for metals during the REA Phase II were unfiltered.

-Information regarding the history of the site indicates that of fill was deposited at the property during the decommissioning of the former wastewater treatment plant.
+Information regarding the history of the site indicates that fill was deposited at the property during the decommissioning of the former wastewater treatment plant.
 The presence of the fill materials was confirmed during the 2002 site assessment.
+Limited sampling has been performed to determine whether the fill contains compounds in excess of WDNR RCLs.